 18. LibreOffice Draw

-LibreOffice Draw is an application that is inbuilt in the LibreOffice suite that enables you to create anything from an easy sketch to complex ones and provides you the means to communicate with graphics and diagrams.
+LibreOffice Draw is an application that is inbuilt into the LibreOffice suite that enables you to create anything from an easy sketch to a complex one and provides you the means to communicate with graphics and diagrams.
 With Draw you can easily open and edit basic PDF files.

 19. uniCenta oPOS